davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 * Because the framework is integrated, and not cobbling together existing tools (as most JS boilerplates do), it can be tested, designed, and evolved as one unit.
 No oddball interactions from disparate dev teams working on incompatible tools.
 * Developers can go from 0 to running code in no time, with guarantees that everything works.
-Remember how we essentially had to install and set up everything twice, once for Webpack and once for Karma?
 * You can immediately start writing code and don't have to make decisions about where files should go or what sort of configuration you need.
 * Every project using this framework has the same shape, meaning you can jump into existing projects with a lot of context learned from the last one.
 Things learned from one project apply to the next.